 Canada is home to half of the world’s mining and mineral exploration companies.
 United Church partners call us to respond to the grave injustices they face—environmental degradation, extrajudicial killings, incarceration, militarization, and intimidation of community leaders opposed to government policy.
 The United Church, as a member of the Canadian Network for Corporate Accountability, was greatly encouraged by the Minister of International Trade’s announcement in January 2018 regarding the creation of a Canadian Ombudsperson for Responsible Business Enterprise, the first of its kind in the world.

-Ten months later, there is still no ombudsperson in place.
+One year later, there is still no ombudsperson in place.
 Communities negatively affected by Canadian mining companies around the world are still waiting for access to justice.

 We’re almost there.
 Call on Canada to continue to show global leadership and fulfill its promise.